 In the grocery store, certification seals hopefully make it easier to identify safe and trusted products.
 Products that have been certified gluten-free will typically bear a symbol on the label, so customers with celiac disease and other gluten-related disorders can quickly and easily recognize the symbol and know that the product has earned approval.

-Beyond Celiac Endorsed Gluten-Free Certification Program (GFCP)
+Beyond Celiac Endorses Gluten-Free Certification Program (GFCP)

 As the food industry becomes increasingly globalized, Beyond Celiac believes that international alliances such as this partnership with the GFCP will play a critical role in ensuring that our gluten-free food supply is truly safe and trusted.